|Submitted By: Blazinghand Date: August 3, 2017, 06:02:27 PM Views: 539|

 How Things Play Out

 On the battlefield, two or three maximum size squads of Boyz move forward under the protective umbrella of a Big Mek with a Kustom Force Field.
-Each squad of Boyz has Shootas, the Nob is outfitted with a better melée weapon and three Boyz with Rokkit Launchas or Big Shootas, with a price usually just north of 200 points.
+Each squad of Boyz has Shootas, the Nob is outfitted with a better melée weapon, and three Boyz are armed with Rokkit Launchas or Big Shootas.
+Such a squad has a price usually just north of 200 points.
 Each turn, the army moves forward, keeping the Weirdboy and Big Mek in position to use their abilities.
 During the Psychic Phase, a Weirdboy uses Da Jump to insert a squad of Boyz by the enemy, in order to shoot and potentially charge, each turn dropping another thirty Boyz in.
 Enemy attempts to shoot back at the main force that has yet to Da Jump in yet will have to deal with the Kustom Force Field save.
-The battle may well hinge on how many Boyz are delivered safely into assault where they can be efficient and damaging
+The battle may well hinge on how many Boyz are delivered safely into assault where they can be efficient and damaging.

 There are other ways to get many bodies into assault, Kommandos and Stormboyz are not that much more expensive and both are basically Boyz with built-in options for getting to assault more quickly.
 Boyz can be mounted in Trukks or Battlewagons.
 Some players may prefer more durable and capable units like Nobs or Warbikers.
 Specialty units like Big Gunz, Painboyz, and so on will show up in large lists also.
 We may well see armies that rely entirely on non-Troop units like Nobz, Stormboyz, or Bikers in the future.
 Nonetheless, Boyz with a Weirdboy and a Big Mek are cheap, threatening, and simply put a lot of bodies on the field.
 Few units in the game are as cost-effective as Boyz are in assault.